cagelmi/ml-decision-tree/README.md

 ## Overview

 The ML Algorithm Selector is an interactive desktop application built with Python and Tkinter.
-It guides users through a decision-making process to identify suitable machine learning algorithms for their specific tasks: regression, classification, time series forecasting, clustering, dimensionality reduction, new data generation and special classification scenarios.
+It guides users through a decision-making process to identify suitable machine learning algorithms for their specific tasks: *regression, classification, time series forecasting, clustering, dimensionality reduction, new data generation and special classification scenarios*.
 By answering a series of questions, users narrow down the options, ultimately receiving recommendations along with practical implementation tips.
 This tool is particularly useful for a quick way to explore algorithm choices.

 This tool was inspired by the article [Choosing the Right Machine Learning Algorithm: A Decision Tree Approach](https://www.kdnuggets.com/choosing-the-right-machine-learning-algorithm-a-decision-tree-approach), by Iván Palomares Carrascosa (Kdnuggets May 21, 2025).